PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Conducting_an_ABUserTest.md

 ## 3) Done?
 Done with the analysis and time left?
 You can now either:
 - Based on the feedback you collected today, Iterate on your wireframe prototype or the design as recorded in the project proposal presentation.
 - Set up another A/B - test; for this, you would create a 'C' version which slightly iterates on your 'B' version (e.g. one simple hypothesized improvement).
+Then you export your wireframe or share it as interactable prototype and run the test again using the same questionnaire.

 ## Up Next!